On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker sequences: Introduction

-The primal object of interest in this work are lattice point sets and, closely related, $(n \boldsymbol{\alpha})$-sequences.
-In Section~\ref{sec:lat} we recall the basic definition of lattices and lattice point sets and provide some tools and lemmas regarding lattices and mesh ratio.
+The primal objects of interest in this work are lattice point sets and, closely related, Kronecker sequences (also referred to as $(n \boldsymbol{\alpha})$-sequences).
+In Section~\ref{sec:lat}, we recall the basic definition of lattices and lattice point sets and provide some tools and lemmas regarding lattices and mesh ratio.

 The main results of this work will be presented in Section~\ref{sec:main}.
-In Section~\ref{sec:shsradlat}, Theorem~\ref{thm:admislat}, we present a construction of quasi-uniform nested shrinked and shifted lattices of low star-discrepancy by means of admissible lattices.
+In Section~\ref{sec:shsradlat}, Theorem~\ref{thm:admislat}, we present a construction of quasi-uniform nested shrunk and shifted lattices of low star-discrepancy by means of admissible lattices.
 Section~\ref{sec:r1lat} deals with rank-1 lattice point sets.
 In Corollary~\ref{cor:meshratio-rank1lattice} we present an explicit construction of a rank-1 lattice point set in dimension two with bounded mesh ratio and low star-discrepancy.
-In Theorem~\ref{thm:exlatd} we consider the $d$-dimensional case and provide an existence result for rank-1 lattice point sets with bounded mesh ratio and low star-discrepancy Finally, in Section~\ref{secc:nalpha} we consider $(n \boldsymbol{\alpha})$-sequences and characterize exactly those $\boldsymbol{\alpha} \in \RR^d$ for which the corresponding sequence is quasi-uniform; see Theorem~\ref{thm:nalpha}.
+In Theorem~\ref{thm:exlatd} we consider the $d$-dimensional case and provide an existence result for rank-1 lattice point sets with bounded mesh ratio and low star-discrepancy.
+Finally, in Section~\ref{secc:nalpha} we consider $(n \boldsymbol{\alpha})$-sequences and characterize exactly those $\boldsymbol{\alpha} \in \RR^d$ for which the corresponding sequence is quasi-uniform; see Theorem~\ref{thm:nalpha}.
 In a last step, we show that some of them even have very low star-discrepancy.